sharon15-netizen/IP-week-4/README.md

   colab Notebook

   ## KNOWN BUGS
-  The Data set provided contain missing information which resulted from occassional downloadfailure during data collection periods.
+  There is a gap in the povided data set which resulted from occassional downloadfailure during data collection periods.

  ## TECHNOLOGIES USED
  Phyton pandas and google colab